SNEWS2/hop-SNalert-app/SNalert-app-tutorial.md

 * update any repos/installs to reflect name/plugin changes
 * update the message content in SNalert-generate for the user

-# SNEWS SNalert app Tutorial Script
+# SNEWS SNalert app Tutorial

-This is a tutorial on how to install and run the SNEWS SNalert app, a Python program that uses the `hop-client` software to send messages for multi-messenger astrophysics.
+This is a tutorial on how to install and run the SNEWS SuperNova alert app, a Python program that uses the `hop-client` software to send messages for multi-messenger astrophysics.

 This tutorial will show you how to create a local messaging system which will:
 1) create messages from mock astrophysics experiments
 2) process those messages
 3) send out alerts if any two of those messages are significant and coincident

-To run the SNalert app, you will need:
+To run the SuperNova Alert ("SNalert") app, you will need:
 * Python version >= 3.6
 * Docker